 If you've received a Paycheck Program Protection (PPP) Loan, you need to ensure you're using the funds for eligible expenses and meeting other requirements in order to maximize your loan forgiveness amount.
-To achieve full loan forgiveness, you need to spend at least 60% of your PPP funds on allowable payroll costs spent during your covered period.
-Reach out to your lender prior to completing the PPP Loan Forgiveness Application to ensure they are ready to accept and process the forms.
+To achieve full PPP forgiveness, you need to spend at least 60% of your loan on allowable payroll costs during your 24-week covered period.

 PPP Loan Forgiveness FAQs

 Please Note: While we are doing our best to keep up with continuous PPP updates, we recommend visiting the SBA's PPP Forgiveness web page for the most-up-to-date guidance.

 - Can I deduct eligible business expenses paid with PPP funds?

 - Does PPP loan forgiveness count as taxable income?

 - Can ASAP Accounting & Payroll assist me with my PPP Loan Forgiveness Application?

 - How is the PPP forgiveness amount calculated?